 Flowers and Birds.
 Mountain Landscapes and a little Culture.

 Usually quite easy with three or four miles a day the norm, a little more on some days, though always at a relaxed pace, ideally suited to photographers.
 There are some steep slopes and the ground can be rocky and uneven.

 Included in the Price

 All flights.
 Accommodation, transport and meals in Georgia.
 Services of your leaders.
 Please note; items of a personal nature including travel insurance, drinks and tips are not included.

 Minimum group size is 4 and the maximum is 15.
-Only two leaders will accompany a group of 8 or less.

 UK return flights are from London Heathrow, Edinburgh, Birmingham or Manchester to Tbilisi, via Istanbul.
 Other indirect routes from regional UK Airports* are available.